 Essential building work at York Explore Library

-Work will begin on the 21st September to replace the slate roof of York Explore.
-This work is essential to maintain the fabric of the building and is scheduled to last approximately 10 weeks.
-During this time we anticipate some disruption, including noise, particularly in the Archives and Local History area on the first floor.
+Work began on the second phase of the York Explore roof works on 22nd March.
+This work is essential to maintain the fabric of the building and is scheduled to last approximately 12 weeks.
+During this time we anticipate some disruption, including noise, in the Archives and Local History area on the first floor.
 We thank you for your patience during the scheduled work.

 It’s easy to find our Archives and Local History area on the first floor of York Explore Library Learning Centre, just off Museum Street.